 Here’s what another adult rider had to say: “Until I got a pair of Flow bindings, I hated the threading and ratcheting straps, and pressure points over my instep.
 Flow’s bindings are more comfortable.
 They’re also so much easier to use, so I don’t waste my limited energy fighting with equipment.”

 It’s common for snowboarders with strap bindings to sit down to thread the strap through the buckle.
 Not only can that lead to “wet butt syndrome,” it also means that when you’re done threading the strap, you have to stand up, from a sitting position, with both feet attached to the snowboard.
 Some people, especially older adults and those new to the sport, find that an unattractive idea.
-A second way of feeding the strap of a strap binding through the buckle is to stand up, but bend over, sort of like trying some clumsy shoelaces.
-Some people aren’t bothered at that prospect, but those who are enjoy using Flow bindings.
+A second way of feeding the strap of a strap binding through the buckle is to stand up and bend over in a maneuver that resembles trying clumsily to tie your shoelaces.

 Ask “are Flow bindings any good?,” and you will get a range of answers.